Transparency · the statistical-audit catalog · every check we run, stated with its limits

 Every check we run on your manuscript

 RigorMD runs two kinds of review.
-A deterministic layer recomputes the numbers it can rebuild from what you reported — arithmetic, not opinion — and a two-engine appraisal reads the methods and claims.
+A deterministic layer recomputes the numbers it can rebuild from what you reported — arithmetic, not opinion — and a methodological appraisal reads the methods and claims.
 This page lists all of it, and is honest about where each check applies and where it stops.
-It flags concerns for you to weigh; it does not certify a paper.
+It flags concerns for you to weigh — the decisions stay yours.

-16 deterministic checksRecomputed, not guessedSee them in a real report →
+16 deterministic checksRecomputed, not guessedSee them in a real report →Will it fit your paper? →

 §01 How to read this page